 In a 1980 Sky and Telescope article, Glenn Shaw takes up the question of the best RFT aperture, using the latest star density values.
 He concludes that an aperture of 9 inches is best though he employs a scope of 5 inches aperture.
 He adds an interesting graph where only stars brighter than 5th magnitude in the eyepiece are counted.
 This favors apertures closer to 24 inches.
 Since Glenn's numbers are the latest that I'm aware of, I use these, adjusted for wider angle eyepieces available today.

-OK, so increasing the magnification doesn't work - how about decreasing the magnification?
+The explanation lies in our eye's exit pupil.
 Human eyes when dark adapted have a pupil size from 5mm to 9mm; 7mm being taken as an average.
 Here's a chart depicting exit pupil versus age: http://www.egroups.com/files/amastro/Pupil.jpg.
 All the light from the optics must fit into this 7mm opening, otherwise the light is wasted.
-The eye's ratio of aperture in inches to magnification is 3.6x.
-We must keep this ratio regardless of aperture or waste light.

 But what if we do waste light in this manner?
 We do gain extra field by going to lower power.
 How does the extra field compare to the aperture the eye can use?
-The effective aperture is found by using the formula: lowest power magnification = 25.4/7 = 3.6x per inch of aperture ratio.
+The effective aperture is found by using the formula: lowest power magnification = 25.4 mm per inch /7 mm = 3.6x per inch of aperture ratio.

 This formula is derived from: